 Proposals will be vetted first by the Associate Director and then by faculty whom the Associate Director identifies as potential advisors.

-By February 4.
+By February 3.
 The vetting process will be complete.
-Students with approved proposals will be assigned a faculty advisor and will be cleared to register for the DRW during the regular course registration period (usually the third week of February).
+Students with approved proposals will be enrolled officially, assigned a faculty advisor, and will be cleared to register for the DRW during the regular course registration period (usually the third week of February).

 Students may transfer up to two units of graduate credit (3 semester hours or 4.5 quarter hours each) from other institutions to Bread Loaf, to count towards the degree.
 The following requirements apply: